DeepakSawalka/Formula-F1-Lakehouse-Architecture/README.md

 ### 2. Data Processing

-Using Azure Databricks and Spark Core with PySpark and Spark SQL, I process the ingested data.
-The processed data is then moved to the Silver layer in Delta Lake.
+Using Azure Databricks and Spark Core with PySpark and Spark SQL, process the ingested data.
+The processed data is then moved to the Silver layer in **Delta Lake**.
 This step includes:

     1. Data cleaning and transformation.
     2. Ensuring data quality and consistency.

 ### 3. Data Aggregation

-In the Silver layer, I perform further data aggregation, including:
+In the Silver layer, performed further data aggregation, including:

     1. GroupBy operations
     2. Window functions